TelkomIndonesia/litmus-node-fault/contribute/developer-guide/README.md

   kubectl apply -f test/test.yml
   ```

-- Go to the root of this repository (litmuschaos/litmus-python) & launch the Okteto development environment in your workspace.
+- Go to the root of this repository (litmuschaos/litmus-go) & launch the Okteto development environment in your workspace.
-  This should take you to the bash prompt on the dev container into which the content of the litmus-python repo is loaded.
+  This should take you to the bash prompt on the dev container into which the content of the litmus-go repo is loaded.

-  - Note :
-    -  Add packages routes for all the files which are generated from sdk in `setup.py` before creating image.
-      example :
   ```
-      'chaosLib/litmus/sample_exec_chaos',
-      'chaosLib/litmus/sample_exec_chaos/lib',
-      'pkg/sample_category',
-      'pkg/sample_category/environment',
-      'pkg/sample_category/types',
-      'experiments/sample_category',
-      'experiments/sample_category/sample_exec_chaos',
-      'experiments/sample_category/sample_exec_chaos/experiment',
-      ```
-    - Add `&` operator at the end of chaos commands `CHAOS_INJECT_COMMAND` example: `md5sum /dev/zero &`.
-      As we are running chaos commands as a background process in a separate thread.
-    - Import main file it in bin/experiment/experiment.py and add case. example: line number 3 in experiment.py
-    - Then go to root(litmus-python) and run `python3 setup.py install`

-  ```
-  root@test:~/okteto/litmus-python# okteto up
+  root@test:~/okteto/litmus-go# okteto up

-  Deployment litmus-python doesn't exist in namespace litmus.
+  Deployment litmus-go doesn't exist in namespace litmus.
 Do you want to create a new one? [y/n]: y ✓  Development container activated
   ✓  Files synchronized